Marinmairnmarin/Marinmairnmarin.github.io/index.md

 ---
 layout: page
 ---

-## Recipes and Ratings

-This project uses the **Recipes and Ratings** dataset from Food.com, originally scraped for a recommender‑systems study.
-We focus on how recipe characteristics (prep time, nutritional content, complexity) relate to average user ratings.
+# High or Low Ratings For a Recipe?
+Predict with its Complexity & Nutritional Health Information

 ## Introduction

-We’re working with the Food.com Recipes & Ratings dataset, which combines two tables of user‑submitted recipes and their corresponding reviews since 2008.
-Our project centers on a single, focused question:
+This project uses the **Recipes and Ratings** dataset from **[Food.com](https://www.food.com/)**, which combines two tables of user‑submitted recipes and their corresponding reviews originally scraped for a recommender‑systems study.
+And We are interested in exploring:
 >  **How do a recipe's nutritional health information and complexity relate to its ratings?**

 ## Why it matters
 Home cooks, nutritionists, and recipe‑platform designers should care because understanding these relationships can: